 Building Followers on Social Media

 If you’re expecting people to follow your account without your business investing any or little time in growing its popularity online, then you may have a long wait.
-Building a following takes a lot of work, especially if you want fans to develop interest in your brand and engage over the longterm.
+Building a following takes a lot of work, especially if you want fans to develop an interest in your brand and engage over the longterm.
 A number of businesses try to take a short cut and buy followers online – something which costs money and actually delivers no real benefits.
 To succeed, you need to nurture your fan base organically.
 That means making the right choices and choosing marketing initiatives that work.

 Keywords and Groups

 Checking what is trending about your particular industry and the keywords which people are using to search and find your business is important.
-It also comes down to that age old adage – if you know where your customers are hanging out then you can find them.
-Everything from hashtags to Facebook groups can help you engage with less effort rather than using a scattergun approach that brings low value results.
+It also comes down to that age-old adage – if you know where your customers are hanging out then you can find them.
+Everything from hashtags to Facebook groups can help you engage with less effort rather than using a scattergun approach that brings low-value results.

 Get into social media advertising

 Choosing pay per click advertising on social media can help you reach specific demographics and build your following and customer base equally organically.
-These tools have become far more sophisticated in recent years with the addition of more demographics, better targeting, easy to understand metrics and the opportunity to set your budget so that you campaign within your means.
+These tools have become far more sophisticated in recent years with the addition of more demographics, better targeting, easy to understand metrics and the opportunity to set your budget so that your campaign within your means.
 Done well, social media paid advertising can deliver great results that send your business to the next level.

 When it comes down to it, if you can’t monitor how your strategy is working then you can’t really make the changes that improve performance.
 There is no one size fits all strategy.
 What works for your business won’t necessarily work for a competitor and vice versa.
 The good news is that metrics are available that can help you tweak and improve your social media strategy, cutting down the time you spend on activities that deliver little in the way of results and concentrating more on those that do.